 Do you find your jaw aching?
 A constant feeling of tension and or popping/clicking when opening your mouth wide or moving your jaw side to side?
 Chances are you could be experiencing TMJ (temporomandibular joint) disorder.
 The TMJ connects the jawbone to the skull.
+Issues in and around this joint can cause TMJ pain.
 TMJ disorder is an umbrella term for common problems in and around the jaw.
 It affects more women than men; mainly occurring in people aged 30-50.

 The jaw is a strong mobile joint.
 It can move up and down, side to side, forward and backward.
 Pain in the jaw can refer into the face, over the head and into the neck.

 The muscles in the jaw (masseter, medial and lateral pterygoids and the temporalis) can hold a lot of tension.
 Subsequently this can be a cause or a symptom of TMJ.
 Personally I find that I hold a lot of tension in my jaw.
 I catch myself sometimes clenching my jaw and have started to become more mindful of doing this.
 When I am focused and concentrating on something I have to remind myself to relax my jaw.

 Parts of the bones in the joint are covered with cartilage and cushioned with a small disc that acts as a shock absorber.
 Damage or injury to the disc can be the source of TMJ disorder.

 Common signs and symptoms of TMJ disorder